Throne and Liberty Review

 Throne and Liberty, Review, Screenshot

-Overall, Throne and Liberty are like many MMOs in terms of their grind, and newer players will usually be daunted by everything they have to keep in mind.
+Overall, Throne and Liberty is like many MMOs in terms of their grind, and newer players will usually be daunted by everything they have to keep in mind.
 Progression is grueling and long-term, requiring a long-term investment to get into the good parts.
 That or, you can look towards actual investments as the rampant microtransactions make the game a blatant pay-to-win scheme.

 It’s a shame because Throne and Liberty is actually pretty fun to play, with its large battles and varying game modes.
 Both its PvP and PvE aspects are fun to play.
-It's just that to get to that point, you usually have to sink in a hundred or so hours.
+It's just that to get to that point; you usually have to sink in a hundred or so hours.
 Regardless, the game is still engaging, fun, and fast-paced, so MMORPG fans will feel right at home.

 Mezbah Turzo